 Fenland Landscape Series

 Here you can see a range of my photographic work.
-I am particularly interested in recording the landscape of the fens, the ditches, dykes, rivers and manmade waterways that criss cross the earth.
+I am particularly interested in recording the landscape of the fens, the ditches, dykes, rivers, and manmade waterways that criss-cross the earth.
 Here, is in an uncompromising vista of flat horizons and endless sky, marking 400,000 acres of land reclaimed from the sea.
 However fleeting, there is a bleak majesty in this triumph of man and his technological mastery.
-This is a land imagined by engineers and built, gouged and scored by armies of anonymous labourers.
+This is a land imagined by engineers and built, gouged, and scored by armies of anonymous laborers.
 The seeming absence of people outside the towns and villages perhaps reflects a collective memory of the watery world that previously existed beyond the sparse ridges and islands of higher ground.

 Cambridge Abstraction Series